Transitioning to low-emission steel: making the energy market fit for the industrial future

 In a scenario where the entire EU’s steel production is converted to technologies based on hydrogen and renewables, the European energy market would have to adapt to the steel industry’s needs – by creating up to 500TWh.

 The changes needed would be nothing short of revolutionary.
 Forging this revolution is the next challenge for the steel and energy sectors.

-During this debate, invited speakers representing the steel and energy sectors, alongside representatives of the European institutions, will discuss how the EU and the Member States can support the roll out of clean energy sources distributed through reliable infrastructure to make the potential transition towards low-emission, European steel value chains a reality.
+During this debate, invited speakers representing the steel and energy sectors, alongside representatives of the European institutions, discussed how the EU and the Member States can support the roll out of clean energy sources distributed through reliable infrastructure to make the potential transition towards low-emission, European steel value chains a reality.